hanax-ai/Citadel-Alpha-Infrastructure/0.0-HANA-X-Program/0.0.4-HXP-Projects/0.0.4.3-HXP-LoB-Server/project-plan/models/Phi-3-mini-4k-instruct.md

-# Install vLLM from pip:
+# Install LLM serving framework from pip:
 pip install vllm

 # Load and run the model: